On the legality of IAB consent banners

 Let’s start with a clarification from Benoit:

-TC Stringand sends it to its database for storing proof of consent and its validity.
-She does not send it to anyone else, and only these processing operations are based on legal obligation.
-The CMP does not transmit the string to Third Party Vendors: Vendors can actively access it via an API exposed on the page but the CMP does not "disseminate" it.
+When Sirdata acts as a CMP, it captures the TC String and sends it to its database for storing proof of consent and its validity.
+It does not send it to anyone else, and only these processing operations rely on legal obligation.
+The CMP does not transmit the string to third-party Vendors: Vendors can actively access it via an API exposed on the page, but the CMP does not "disseminate" it.

 Therefore, CMPs must declare a legal basis for this processing of personal data.
 If we study Sirdata:

-TC Stringin the local storage as soon as the consent banner is displayed, and therefore does not ask the user for their opinion.
-After refusal of consent, theTC Stringis stored in the cookieeuconsent-v2. - Legitimate interest is currently not valid either according to the DPA, because the user has no way of objecting to the storage of this personal data: "In this regard, the Litigation Chamber finds it remarkable that no option is offered to users to completely oppose the processing of their preferences within the framework of the TCF.
-Whatever their choice, the CMP will generate a
+• Legitimate interest is currently not valid either, according to the APD, because the user has no way of objecting to the storage of this personal data: "In this regard, the Litigation Chamber finds it remarkable that no option is offered to users to completely oppose the processing of their preferences within the framework of the TCF.
+Whatever their choice, the CMP will generate a TC String before linking it to the user's unique User ID, via a cookie euconsent-v2 placed on the device of the person concerned."
+(421).
+The APD notes that this processing would not pass the “balancing” test given the considerable number of adtech companies collecting this data and the limited control given to the user (423).

 Legal obligation as a legal basis for processing?